All too often I have potential clients come to me with complaints that they have been treated unfairly

 enacted to protect consumers from

-unfair and abusive treatment from debt collectors
+unfair and abusive treatment from debt collectors in their

 efforts to collect consumer debts and not all debts fall under this